bytebase/bytebase.com-old/content/docs/en/features/schema-review/column-required.md

 For most projects, you may want to enforce some columns for every table.
 For example, need `id` as identification and the primary key for each table or need `created_ts` and `updated_ts` to record creation and modification times.

-You can customize the columns you need.
+You can customize which columns are required.

 ![schema-review-column-required](/static/docs-assets/schema-review-column-required.webp)